 51. Party at “The Boot”

 The Boot Bar and Grill sits just a few feet off of the campus of Tulane University.
 It has been repeatedly named one of the best college bars in America by various publications including USA Today, Business Insider, and The Daily Meal.
-It is often the last stop for Tulane undergraduates on their way home from other bars on weekend nights.
+Often, it is the last stop for Tulane undergraduates on their way home from other bars on weekend nights.
 It gets packed after midnight on Friday and Saturday nights.
-It is either loads of fun or horrifyingly disgusting depending on your level of drunkenness when you arrive.
+It is either a load of fun or horrifyingly disgusting depending on your level of drunkenness when you arrive.

 52. Find Snake & Jake’s Xmas Club Lounge

 The name alone is enough to catch your attention, right?

 Snake & Jake’s Xmas Club Lounge may be the greatest dive bar in New Orleans, if not in America.
 It’s a tiny, unassuming shack in a quiet neighborhood in Uptown New Orleans.
 There is very little to identify it other than an old Christmas wreath hanging over the door.

 Step inside and you’ll be greeted with a low ceiling, some musty old couches, and some of the most interesting characters in New Orleans.
 Don’t expect to find much action here before one am.
 Snake & Jakes really hits its stride after the other bars in the area have closed for the night.